strauchlab/two-state-stabilization/example/README.md

+> [!NOTE]
-4. In the exemplary results of all-amino acid scanning, we did not repeat the calculations for alanine substitutions.
-Instead, we gathered the alanine scanning results in the same folder.
-However, the code is now design to repeat this calculations so the results are all together in one file
+> In the exemplary results of all amino acid scanning (step 4), we did not repeat the calculations for alanine substitutions.
+Instead, we transferred the previous alanine scanning results to the same folder.
+However, the code is now designed to repeat these calculations so that the results are together in one file.